mdn/content/files/en-us/mozilla/add-ons/webextensions/work_with_the_cookies_api/index.md

 Firefox provides three types of cookie store:

 - The default store, which stores cookies from normal browsing.
 - Private browsing mode stores, which stores cookies created during a private browsing session.
 These stores and any cookies they contain are removed when the related private browsing window closes.
+These stores are identified by the old incognito property in
+  > **Note:**
+  > Firefox identifies these stores using the `incognito` property in {{WebExtAPIRef("cookies.CookieStore")}}.
+Chromium-based browsers also return private (incognito) browsing mode stores but don't support the `incognito` property, so don't explicitly identify the cookie stores as belonging to an incognito browsing window.
+Safari does not return cookie stores for private browsing mode windows.

 - Container tabs stores, which stores cookies for each contextual identity in Firefox.
 Contextual identities enable a user to maintain multiple identities within one browser window.
 This is useful if, for example, you've a company and personal email account on Gmail.
 With contextual identities, you can open one tab against a personal identity and a second tab against a business identity.
 Each tab can then sign into Google mail with a different username, and the two accounts can be used side-by-side.
 For more information, see [Security/Contextual Identity Project/Containers](https://wiki.mozilla.org/Security/Contextual_Identity_Project/Containers) in the Mozilla wiki.

 You can find out what cookie stores are available using {{WebExtAPIRef("cookies.getAllCookieStores")}}, which returns an object containing the ID of each cookie store and a list of the IDs of the tabs using each cookie store.